sanctuary-systems-com/sanctuary-systems/content/collections/pages/support.md

         type: list
         enabled: true
       -
+        id: m6gaqgan
+        title: 'Your custom Home Assistant software is pre-installed, what happens if I want to re-install it?'
+        description: 'We created this <a href="https://sanctuary-systems.com/support/os-installation">os-installation guide</a> to help you re-install if it''s necessary.'
+        type: list
+        enabled: true
+      -
         id: m67vzng8
         title: 'What happens if Sentinel Core sells out?'
         description: 'Stock is limited, but you can join the waiting list to be notified as soon as it’s available again.'